You are currently viewing How to Insulate An Old House: What to Know

 The long-term savings and comfort of your new insulation will depend greatly on the type of insulation you install and how much.

-With that said, the most common types of insulation include:
+The most common types of insulation used for older homes include:

 • Spray Foam Insulation: This insulation type offers a high R-value, excellent air sealing, and moisture resistance, making it ideal for filling small crevices and sealing drafty areas like attics and crawl spaces.
 Although spray foam provides superior insulation, it can be more expensive than other options and challenging to remove if you need alterations in the future.